JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 Let:
 - N = number of VPCs
-- R = number of route tables per VPC (≈4)
+- R = number of route tables per VPC (typically 4-8 depending on subnet tier configuration)
-- C = average total CIDRs per VPC (≈4, including primary + secondary for both IPv4 and IPv6)
+- C = average total CIDRs per VPC (typically 2-4, including primary + secondary for both IPv4 and IPv6)

+Note: These represent theoretical maximum values for complexity analysis.
+Actual deployments may use fewer route tables and CIDRs based on specific requirements (see Section 7.4 for measured values).

 6.2.1 Total Routes